 So, my attempt to find clarity on the compliance front is a work in progress as I suspect it is for most firms.
 The consequences of the U.S. elections to control the White House, the Senate, and the House of Representatives might provide some new clarity or may muddy the waters even more.
 My hope is that after this rocky election cycle, there will be enough clarity to help firms avoid pitfalls and formulate effective sanctions compliance strategies.

-Join Schwab, Deutsche Bank, SIX and the Institute for Financial Integrity for our webinar on Nov.
+Join Schwab, Deutsche Bank, SIX, and the Institute for Financial Integrity for our webinar on Nov.
 7th, Avoid Exposure to Securities Tainted by Sanctions, to learn how your firm can:

 - Navigate changes to sanctions policy based on U.S. Election Results